emmt/OptimPack/julia/README.md

 where `T` is `Float32` or `Float64` (or any type alias of these, e.g. `Cfloat` or `Cdouble`) and `dims` is a tuple of the dimensions.

-It is also possible to *wrap* a vector around a specific Julia arrays:
+It is also possible to *wrap* a vector around a specific Julia array:
 ```julia
 vect = OptimPack.wrap(space, arr)
 ```